Parental, Maternity, Paternity and Adoption Leave

 SCI Return to Work Career Development Fund

 The SCI Return to Work Career Development Fund is for any staff member employed by the SCI Faculty who has returned to work after a significant period of absence.
 The fund is to support career development and transition back to work.
-Funding can be used flexibly (though not for staff cover), examples so far have included conference attendance and IT equipment.
-Please contact Katie Large (Katie.email@example.com) with any queries and to apply .
-Application form.
+Funding can be used flexibly and examples so far have included accompanying persons funding for conferences, AT support and IT equipment.
+Please contact Siobhan Dorai-Raj or Katie Large (firstname.lastname@example.org) with any queries and to apply.
+You can also applu using the online application form https://uea.onlinesurveys.ac.uk/sci-return-to-work-development-fund.